 Carry-over holidays

 Obviously, there may be scenarios where you are unable to use up your holiday entitlement as a consequence of your maternity leave.
 For example, if you were in full-time employment you are currently entitled to 28 days holiday per year.
-In this situation your employer is obliged to allow you to carry-over a maximum of 28 days into the next holiday year.
+In this situation, your employer should allow you to carry it over into the next holiday year.

 Bank holidays